CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Show Details for Each Class
-location, lunch, credits, pre-requistates, etc. Maybe take data from Academic Planning Guide.
+location, lunch, credits, pre-requisites, etc. Maybe take data from Academic Planning Guide.
 ### Functionality
 ### Design
-After retrieving proper information about each class (Location, Lunch, Credits, Pre-Requisites, Etc) from the Academic Planning Guide on the Allen High School webiste (We can put all of the data in a JSON file), we can display the respective information by each class.
+After retrieving proper information about each class (Location, Lunch, Credits, Pre-Requisites, Etc) from the Academic Planning Guide on the Allen High School website (We can put all of the data in a JSON file), we can display the respective information by each class.
 ### QA

 ## Enforce Credit and Endorsement Requirements